gdrosos/bloat-study-artifact/artifact/README.md

     - `activation_status`: Indicates the invokation status of the dependency, specifying whether it is a bloated dependency, active, inactive, or undefined.

 #### `rq2b.csv`:
-- Contains metrics regarding the usage of inactive (used with bloated vulnerable method) and active vulnerable packages witihn each Python project (RQ2).
-Each row describes a project’s interaction with a vulnerable dependency,  and more precicely the extent of bloat and usage in both the  files and methods of this dependency.
+- Contains metrics regarding the usage of inactive (used with bloated vulnerable method) and active vulnerable packages within each Python project (RQ2).
+Each row describes a project’s interaction with a vulnerable dependency,  and more precisely the extent of bloat and usage in both the files and methods of this dependency.

   - Columns:
     - `project`: Github Owner-Repository Name, signifying the particular Python project being analyzed.